The infamous mummy's curse of Tutankhamun's tomb had

-According to the writings of archaeologist Howard Carter, 25
+According to the writings of archaeologist Howard Carter,

-westerners were present at the breach of sacred seals in a
+twenty-five westerners were present at the breach of sacred seals in a

-previously undisturbed area of the pharaoh's tomb, and were
+previously undisturbed area of the pharaoh's tomb, and were therefore

+potentially exposed to the curse.
 A further nineteen were in Egypt at the

 time but were not recorded by him to have been present at the site at the

-Mark Nelson, of Monash University in Australia, followed up the
+Mark Nelson, of Monash University in Australia, followed

+died young.
 He established dates of death for all of those exposed and

 eleven of those who were not present.